redcanaryco/atomic-red-team/.github/ISSUE_TEMPLATE/new_atomic.md

 ---
 name: Submit a new test
 about: Submit a new Atomic Red Team atomic test.
-title: 'TXXX: YOUR TEST NAME HERE'
+title: 'TXXX: Your test name here'
 labels: 'new-test'
 assignees: ''